niklasfulle/Maze-Generator/README.md

     2. Remove the wall between the current cell and the chosen cell
     3. Invoke the routine recursively for the chosen cell

-which is invoked once for any initial cell in the area.
+which is invoked once for any initial cell in the area.<br>
 [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_depth-first_search)

 ## Dependencies